-For a healthy and full bloom plant, it needs atleast six hours of light.
-An insufficient light may result in no-flowering.
+For a healthy and full bloom plant, it needs at least six hours of light.
+Insufficient light may result in no-flowering.
 You can tell if the orchids are getting enough light by looking at the leaf color.

 The healthy orchid leaves are pale to medium green.
 If the leaves begin to turn dark green, then it means it needs more light, or it’s overfed with nitrogen.

 A bleached-out or pale color leaf indicates that it’s getting too much light and move it near the shade to prevent scorching.

 Most orchid varieties need light feeding, but you still need to provide extra nutrients to keep them in good health, especially during the growing season.
 You should feed orchid plants lightly but regularly.